Billion-Scale Graph Foundation Models: Introduction

 Graph-structured data is ubiquitous across domains such as security, social networks, recommender systems, and many others.
 While foundation models have revolutionized natural language processing and computer vision through large-scale pretraining and lightweight adaptation to downstream tasks \citep{bommasani2021foundation}, extending these advances to graphs in the form of Graph Foundation Models (GFMs) is fundamentally challenging.
 First, graph-data distributions differ substantially across domains, for example, molecular graphs and social networks vary in node-feature distributions, topological structure, and scale.
 This raises a fundamental question about the validity of pretraining, as there might be little transferable structure across graphs.
 Furthermore, the scarcity of public, high-quality, large-scale graph datasets \citep{bechlerspeicher2025positiongraphlearninglose} limits the ability to rigorously study GFMs at billion-node data scales and billion-parameter model sizes.
 Finally, graph learning problems span multiple levels of granularity, including node-, edge-, and graph-level tasks.

 While a truly generic GFM is challenging, many data modalities, including text and images, can be viewed as instances of graph-structured data with characteristic graph distributions \citep{Veli_kovi__2023,bronstein2021geometricdeeplearninggrids}.
 Under this perspective, Large Language Models (LLMs) \citep{vaswani2023attentionneed,brown2020language,devlin2019bert} and Vision Transformers (ViTs) \citep{dosovitskiy2021an} can be interpreted as billion-scale GFMs.
 LLMs assume a sequential token order and exploit it through positional encodings.
 ViTs assume images lie on a fixed two-dimensional grid, leveraging this structure via patchification and parameter sharing. \Cref{fig:gfms} illustrates FMs as GFMs, using the minimal graph structure they operate on.
 However, these architectures embed strong inductive biases tailored to their underlying data distributions, which can hinder performance when applied to general graphs drawn from different distributions.
 For example, reducing graphs to text sequences as input to LLMs may yield poor performance and unstable predictions \citep{fatemi2023talklikegraphencoding}.
-In addition, this approach may require LLMs to have orders of magnitude more parameters to outperform models designed for graphs \citep{ranjan2025relationaltransformerzeroshotfoundation}, such as Graph Neural Networks (GNNs) \citep{gilmer2017neural, kipf2017semisupervisedclassificationgraphconvolutional, hamilton2018inductiverepresentationlearninglarge} and Graph Transformers \citep{dwivedi2021graphtransformer, rampasek2022gps}.
+In addition, this approach may require LLMs to have orders of magnitude more parameters to outperform models designed for graphs \citep{ranjan2025relationaltransformerzeroshotfoundation}, such as Graph Neural Networks (GNNs) \citep{gilmer2017neural, kipf2017semisupervisedclassificationgraphconvolutional, hamilton2018inductiverepresentationlearninglarge} and Graph Transformers \citep{dwivedi2021graphtransformer, rampasek2022gps}. \Cref{fig:gfms} illustrates FMs as GFMs, using the minimal graph structure they operate on.
 We expand on the viewpoint of FMs as GFMs in \Cref{sec:preliminaries}.